Carpenter license requirements by state: A comprehensive guide

 License required: Yes

-As a carpenter, you’ll fall under the label of general contractor or specialty contractor, and will require a state license to work in North Carolina if your work totals $30,000 or more.
+As a carpenter, you’ll fall under the label of general contractor or specialty contractor.
+North Carolina requires a state license if your work totals $30,000 or more.
 A residential contractor does work in the construction of residential units.
-A specialty contractor includes interior construction, such as flooring and finishing, window and door installation, cabinets, and more.
+A specialty contractor includes interior construction, flooring and finishing, window and door installation, cabinets, and more.

-Requirements include meeting the minimum financial requirement and successfully completing an examination based on the desired classification of license.
+Requirements include meeting the minimum financial requirement and completing a license exam based on the desired classification of license.

 North Dakota